Anivice/yogabook1-halo-keyboard/README.md

       && cd yogabook1-halo-keyboard && mkdir build && cd build \
       && cmake .. -DCMAKE_BUILD_TYPE=Release && cmake --build . --parallel $(nproc)
 ```

+**Or**

+### Download it from the release page

+Release page has provided an executable file for `halo_kbd` with no support for both Airplane Key and Settings Key.
+It has no runtime library dependencies, but you need `libinput` (from distro)
+and corresponding drivers (should already be built-in in generic Linux) to listen to touchpad events.

+**Then**

 Copy the systemd service file to `/etc/systemd/system/halo_vkbd.service`,
 executable file `halo_kbd` to `/usr/local/bin/halo_kbd`,